snicckers/nicks_blog/_posts/2020-08-18-flight-controller-pt1.md

 $$ pid = K_p e(t) + K_i {\int} e(t) dt + K_d {d\over dt} e(t) $$

-What does all of this mean?
+What does this mean?

 **Proportional Control:** The actuator output is modified by a value proportional to the error.
 A big error will have a correspondingly big modification to the output.
 This is tuned / controlled with a constant $$ K_p $$ gain.
 When using only the proportional component, you will tend to get an oscillating motion around the setpoint.

 $$ p = K_p e(t) $$

-Here's the implementation:
+Implementation:

 {% highlight c %}

 pid_p = k_p * error;

-- Insert gif of proportional action??

 {% endhighlight %}